-“Ghost Town”, where the puddles in the streets don’t reflect very much when the effects of the declining coal mining industry causes the departure of the young that can’t hold on and where old people stay where they’ve lived all their lives living on faith and belief.
+“Ghost Town”, where the puddles in the streets don’t reflect very much when the effects of the declining coal mining industry causes the departure of the young and old people stay where they’ve lived all their lives living on faith and belief.

 I’m blessed to have talented friends play on this recording.
 Some of them have passed on to another place and time, two of whom were virtuoso musicians that I must give special recognition to: Mike Auldridge and Danny Gatton.
 If you’re unfamiliar, Mike was a founding member of The Seldom Scene.
 The New York Times called Mike “a guitarist who became one of the most distinctive Dobro players in the history of country…” In 2003, Rolling Stone magazine named Danny the 63rd “…best and most influential guitarist(s) in rock. …Gatton was…a hero to fellow guitarists.
 He could pluck easygoing, banjo-like country rambles or grind out power chords or create wonderfully melodic jazz excursions that revealed just a sliver of his massive technique.”
 I owe them, and all the players, a great many thanks.

 Featuring the 9/11 tribute song Give Them Wings.
 The title song is one I wrote for a friend many years ago and in the year that the towers went down we decided to re-record it using 20-plus singers.
 It was featured on several radio stations and in TV spots and is included in The September 11 Digital Archive: http://911digitalarchive.org/collection-tree.
 All proceeds went to help the families of 9/11 and in a small way we still feel good about the outcome.
 This is one of my favorite CD projects because I wrote and arranged all the songs except for one.
 It's a mixture of soul music and a little pop country.